Big hedge funds dumped China stocks, Apple as market tumbled

 By David Randall

-NEW YORK (Reuters) - Prominent hedge fund managers sold out of Chinese technology stocks and dumped Silicon Valley giants like Apple Inc and Facebook Inc while global stock markets cratered during the fourth quarter, according to securities filings released on Thursday.
+NEW YORK (Reuters) - Prominent hedge fund managers sold out of Chinese technology stocks and dumped Silicon Valley majors such as Apple Inc and Facebook Inc while global stock markets cratered during the fourth quarter, according to securities filings released on Thursday.

-Activist hedge fund Jana Partners sold out of its position in Chinese e-commerce giant Alibaba Group Holding Ltd and reduced its stake in Apple by approximately 175,000 shares, slicing its position in the company by 63 percent.
+Activist hedge fund Jana Partners sold out of its position in major Chinese e-commerce company Alibaba Group Holding Ltd and reduced its stake in Apple by approximately 175,000 shares, slicing its position in the company by 63 percent.

+Warren Buffett's Berkshire Hathaway Inc shrank its Apple stake to 249.6 million shares from 252.5 million shares in the fourth quarter.
+Buffett's assistant Debbie Bosanek said in an email to Reuters: "One of the managers other than Warren had a position in Apple and sold part of it in order to make an unrelated purchase.
+None of the shares under Warren's direction have ever been sold."

+Soros Fund Management and David Tepper's Appaloosa Management sold out of their stakes in Apple.

 Omega Advisors, run by billionaire Leon Cooperman, sold all of its approximately 88,000 shares of Facebook and reduced its stake in Google-parent Alphabet Inc by approximately a third by selling approximately 47,600 shares.

-Since then, shares have sharply rebounded on a broad global rally powered by hopes of a new trade deal between the U.S. and China and the Federal Reserve's decision to slow its pace of interest rate hikes.
+Since then, shares have rebounded sharply on a broad global rally powered by hopes of a new trade deal between the United States and China and the Federal Reserve's decision to slow its pace of U.S. interest rate hikes.

 "While investor optimism dominated in January, significant macroeconomic uncertainty still exists, increasing the likelihood that recent trends toward elevated realized volatility will remain and continue to drive industry performance," said Kenneth J. Heinz, president of HFR.